 California Hearing Screening Requirements for Newborns and School-Aged Children

-The following information summarizes hearing screening programs for newborns and school-aged children.
+The following information summarizes hearing screening programs for

 The information has been collected by researching individual state statutes, regulations, policy documents, and by contacting each state.
 The information is reviewed on an annual basis.
 Please be advised that regulations and policy may change at any time, so always check with your state for the most up-to-date information.

 Every general acute care hospital with licensed perinatal services shall administer to every newborn, upon birth admission, a hearing screening test for the identification of hearing loss.
 Every general acute care hospital that has not been approved by the California Children's Services (CCS) program and that has licensed perinatal services that provide care in fewer than 100 births annually shall, if it does not directly provide a hearing screening test, enter into an agreement with an outpatient infant hearing screening provider certified by the department to provide hearing screening tests.